 - Choice of web frameworks: it is important that the programming language provides well-designed web development frameworks that are easy-to-use and develop powerful applications.

 - Debugging: the choice of programming language should also depend on the available debugging tools available for the language.
-Lack of good debugging tools means that the developers are going to spend more time in debugging which essentially isn’t the most productive use of time.
+Lack of good debugging tools means that the developers are going to spend more time debugging which essentially isn’t the most productive use of time.

 PHP vs Python Performance Comparison

 Now let us get to each of the above factors and see how Python and PHP compare with each other.

 Without any doubt, Python is much easier to learn.
 Python is a general-purpose programming language, and it can be picked up very quickly.
 In fact, Python is so simple to pick up that most programming courses for beginners now use Python programming language to teach fundamentals of programming.
 Python programs are much shorter and easy-to-write as compared to other programming languages and as a consequence, it has become a preferred choice for a lot of applications.
 The syntax is much simpler and the code is extremely readable as compared to the same code written in other programming languages.